OBTITAN/InteriorDecorWebsite_HTML-CSS-Project/README.md

 (E) Photo by Pascal 📷: https://www.pexels.com/photo/modern-coffee-brewing-setup-with-accessories-32673615/
 (F) Photo by Sóc Năng Động: https://www.pexels.com/photo/colorful-framed-art-collection-on-wall-32702192/

-Company and CEO mention here are entirely fictuous for the purpose of the project
+Company and CEO mentioned here are entirely fictuous for the purpose of the project